Our response to COVID-19 and homelessness

 We will be there for our community as long as they need us.

-The immediate need
+The need right now

 Notes on our finances